joshkuminski/OpenVision/README.md

 tracking is implemented using [StongSORT](https://github.com/dyhBUPT/StrongSORT), a method that integrates both motion and appearance information based on [OSNet](https://github.com/KaiyangZhou/deep-person-reid).
 As a result, this approach offers increased accuracy, particularly in scenarios involving occlusions, though it does come at the expense of processing time.
-It is advisable to employ GPU acceleration for this project due to its approximately 15-fold increase in speed compared to CPU-only processing.
+It is advisable to employ GPU acceleration for this project due to its high increase in speed compared to CPU-only processing.

 # Background